-In the Pages panel, double-click the parent page to which you want to add your page number.
-To create parent pages, see Create parents.
+In the Pages panel, double-click the parent page where you want to add your page number.

-Learn how to add basic page numbering to your pages in Adobe InDesign.
+Learn how to add and style basic page numbering in Adobe InDesign.

 - InDesign User Guide